deltachat/deltachat-desktop/docs/E2E-TESTING.md

 The account dir for tests is in _packages/e2e-tests/data/accounts_

 It can be deleted after running tests and will be recreated in the next run.

+## Run e2e tests in docker

+Requirements: docker & docker-compose

+> ⚠ To avoid having data belonging to root in your working dir
+> you have to add you local user UID & GID to a .env file in packages/e2e-tests
+>
+> To get your UID/GID run `id`in a terminal

+If you run `pnpm e2e:docker` a container based on a linux/node image will be started and the tests will be executed there

+So you don't need to install playwright locally

+If you run it the first time it will take some time, since the image needs to be downloaded and playwright needs to be installed.